golang/website/_content/blog/goroutine-leak-profiles.md

 ### Early return

-The inverse situation is just as common, where the receiver omits communication on some control flow paths.
-This is effectively a simplification of the introductory example.
+The inverse situation is just as common, where the receiver omits communication on some control flow paths, in what is effectively a simplified version of the introductory example.
 ```go
 // Incoming error simulates an error produced internally.
 func EarlyReturn(err error) {